rng-guy/NFSMWBartender/APPENDIX.md

 * You (re-)assign string labels (i.e. string names) to vehicles, not the strings themselves.

-* You can use the [Binary tool](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) by MaxHwoy to edit the game's strings or add new ones.
+* You can use the [Binary tool](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) by MaxHwoy to edit the game's strings and add new ones.

 * For destruction strings, Bartender ignores vehicles and strings that don't exist in the game.